logisparte/kano/docs/en/tasks/dockered.md

 kano dockered TASK
 ```

-> `kano` must also be installed in your development image
+> `kano` must also be installed in the development image

 ### Note